 - If present, the underlying problems are corrected.
 If a medical illness, such as inflammation of the bowel, infection, or irritable bowel syndrome, is causing the accidental bowel leakage, medication may be prescribed.

-- Diarrhea and constipation are treated with dietary changes, usually emphasizing a high-fiber diet.
-If accidental bowel leakage continues despite these changes, the treatment depends on the cause.
+- Diarrhea and constipation are treated with dietary changes, usually emphasizing a high fiber diet.
+If incontinence continues despite these changes, the treatment depends on the cause.

 - Accidental bowel leakage caused by injury to the sphincter muscles may require surgery.
 The muscles and nerves will be tested before surgery to help predict the success of the surgery.
 If the muscle is intact but functions poorly, dietary changes may help.